 The Remote Boss puts the power of the pellet boss controller in the palm of your hand.
 Carry it with you and control your grill from up to 300 feet away.

 Got enough devices or need more flexibility?
 MAK Grills Mobile allows you to control and monitor your grill from any internet connected smart device with a web browser.
 There’s no app to download or keep updated and you aren’t limited to app capable devices.
-MAK Grills Mobile runs from a mobile optimized website, designed to be reliable and user friendly.
+MAK Grills Mobile runs from a website, designed to be reliable and user friendly.

-In Smoke Mode, the Pellet Boss will smolder the pellets by letting the fire settle.
+On setpoint SMOKE, the Pellet Boss will smolder the pellets by letting the fire settle.
 This ensures that the grill is creating the greatest possible amount of clean, blue smoke.

 Our most versatile model, The Two-Star General, comes standard with the Warmer-Smoker Box.
 This is a compartment of the grill that you can use to hold food at safe temperatures temporarily when you’re waiting to serve or to cold smoke foods like cheese, nuts, and fish.